Joel-Hecht/.dotfiles/README.md

 ### .dotfiles

-This is my linux config
+This is OUR linux config

 please run all bash scripts to set up.